“God forgive me for the time I’ve wasted.”

 The Spirits of the Season

 In the interest of this much-told seasonal story, it is always a good reminder to live with gratitude, joy, and thoughts for those less fortunate than ourselves.
-Perhaps our own psychology is reflected in A Christmas Carol when we remember that none of us wants to look back on our own lives with regret or despair.
+Perhaps our own psychology is reflected in A Christmas Carol when we remember that none of us wants to look back on our own lives with regret.